RailsBarlow/RBT/rules.md

 not necessary to re-record after a map change, but it is necessary to re-record after disconnecting from the server for any reason.

+Players are required to save demos until the end of the tournament.

 ######5.7.2 Screenshots are mandatory
 Each team is allowed up to one (1) pause per round to request screenshots.